Who Benefits from IoT?

 IIoT is different; an entire logistics fleet needs to work, or pneumatic systems in a thousand factories around the globe; it’s all or nothing.

 Industrial value chains are complex.
-One chain may have an OEM, user, owner, and service providers.
+One chain may have an OEM, user, owner, and service provider.
 Some are in tension with others.
-Six to ten separate parties are all asking “Cui Bono?”, even if they don’t speak Latin.
+Six to ten separate parties are all asking, “Cui Bono?” even if they don’t speak Latin.

 Consumer IoT Cui Bono is simple compared to IIoT.

 Some people claim industrial OEMs should source IIoT implementations.
 OEMs should make smart products, as automakers have.
 But my smart car and dealer service department don’t agree on service intervals.
 Cui Bono?

-Leased truck and construction equipment fleets are examples of “things” owned by one firm and used by another.
+Leased trucks and construction equipment fleets are examples of “things” owned by one firm and used by another.
 Should users pay for data shipped to owners?
 Not if only owners benefit.
 In IoT trials of this kind of equipment, antennas are “accidentally” broken.
 Cui Bono?

 Even if corporations agree, workers can object to big brother data collection; more mysterious “accidents” happen.
 Cui Bono?